AdmiralCloud/ac-geoip/README.md

 # AC GEOIP
-Lookup IP addresses at Maxmind GEOIP services and prepare the response with custom field mapping.
+Lookup IP addresses at Maxmind GEOIP services or local Maxmind (Geolite) database and prepare the response with custom field mapping.
 Optionally, you can store the response in Redis to improve performance (of your app).

 GEOIP web service requires an account at Maxmind.

 You can also use the Geolite2 database from Maxmind: https://dev.maxmind.com/geoip/geoip2/geolite2/

 ## Usage

+### Using Webservice
 ```
 const acgeoip = require('./index')